Formby Asparagus Trail, Lancashire

-On the edge of the Lancashire coast, not far from the historic seafaring port of Liverpool, lies the National Trust’s newly developed Asparagus Walking Trail.
+On the edge of the Lancashire coast, not far from the historic seafaring port of Liverpool, lies the National Trust’s Asparagus Walking Trail.
 Stretch your legs, fill your lungs with salty sea air and discover more about the once highly-coveted Formby asparagus.

 - A gentle walking trail

 - Watch it being harvested

 Enjoy a gentle woodland stroll and picnic in the pine woods

 The Formby walking trail was newly opened in 2015 to commemorate the local asparagus trade and all those who pioneered it.
 The trail is made up of 2.8 miles of easy walking through spectacular pine woods, open fields, broadleaf forests and golden sand dunes.
 It passes both historical and active asparagus fields and, at key points, invites you to stop at life-sized carved wooden statues, listening points and information boards.

 Discover the dying art of traditional asparagus farming

 Treat yourself to a spear or two of sweet buttered asparagus